Who can see your post?Your post will show up in News Feed, on your profile and in search results.

 Stay informed about GREEN Family online & offline events!

 GREEN Family History

-In the 1881 Census the surname was widespread, but in heavy concentrations (descending order) in London, Lancashire, West Yorkshire, Staffordshire, Warwickshire, the South-East and Lincolnshire/Norfolk.
-In 1891 the frequency of Green was 88,772 in England and Wales; and of Greene 917.
-In the same census the highest frequency of the surname was in London with 12,683 and in Lancashire with 11,984.
+In 1891 the frequency of the Green spelling on that year's census was 88,772 throughout the whole of England and Wales; and there wre 917 incidences of the Greene variation.
+The highest concentration of the surname was in London, with 12,683 entries, and in Lancashire with 11,984.

-In Scotland the frequency in 1891 was 2,136 and the highest numbers found in Lanarkshire.
+In Scotland in 1891 there were 2,136 entries, and the highest numbers were found in Lanarkshire.

 1851, 1881, 1891 Census